zaataylor/cartesian/README.md

 The sections below illustrate how to use `cartesian` effectively.

 ## Creating the `CartesianProduct`
 Put the slices you want to compute the cartesian of inside of an `[]any`-type slice.
 Then, provide this slice as input to `NewCartesianProduct()`.
-For exampmle:
+For example:
 ```golang
 sliceA := []int{4, 5, 8}
 sliceB := []bool{true, false}